wysaid/android-gpuimage-plus/README.md

 update 2016-7-7:
     The video-record feature is available now. <br>
     The LUT filter is supported now.<br>
-    New function "@beautify face ..." for face beautification, see the description string below.
+    New function "@beautify face ..." for face beautification, see the description string below.<br>
+    <b>If you just need some image filters, please check the no_ffmpeg branch.
+It's kept without additional functions</b>b>

 ## 简介 ##